RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 * The list of questions on the `Main Screen` is,
     * able to be sorted by certain parameters, eg. recently posted, trending, popularity,
     * searchable by key words via a text box,
-    * filterable by electorate, topic tag, MP or committee directed at, answer status
+    * filterable by electorate, topics, MP or committee directed at, answer status
 * A Question in the list can be clicked on for a detailed view, where Answers and Links are visible.
 See `Question Screen`.
-* A Tag on a Question can be clicked on to filter Questions on the `Main Screen` by that Tag.
+* A Topic assigned to a Question can be clicked on to filter Questions on the `Main Screen` by that Topic.
 (VT: Good idea.)
+* A Topic or set of Topics used to filter the `Main Screen` by can be followed and available via one's own `Account Screen`.
 * An MP or Committee a Question is directed at can be clicked on to see the `Account Screen` of the MP or Committee.

 &nbsp;